GeorgiStoyanov05/GoMarket/README.md

 GoMarket is a Go web application structured in an MVC-ish style (controllers / routes / services / models) with server-rendered views and static assets.

+The backend is built with Gin (gin-gonic) and follows a clean layered architecture (routes → controllers → services → models) to keep business logic separated, testable, and easy to extend.
+Data is persisted in MongoDB, and Gorilla WebSocket is used to support real-time updates for a more interactive user experience.

+From a user perspective, GoMarket is designed around typical finance-app flows: users can create an account, log in, navigate through the app’s market-focused pages, manage their account state, and interact with features that update dynamically.
+The UI is server-rendered with templates, backed by static assets (CSS/JS), and enhanced with real-time communication where needed.

+What users can do:
+- Register and log in to a personal account
+- Navigate market-style pages (browse/view data-driven screens)
+- Manage account actions (e.g., add/deposit funds / update balance-related flows)
+- Receive live updates through WebSockets (real-time UI behavior)
+- Use a responsive server-rendered UI with dynamic partial updates (where implemented)
 ---

 ## Table of Contents